drduh/YubiKey-Guide/README.md

 - If you receive the error, `Yubikey core error: write error` - YubiKey is likely locked.
 Install and run yubikey-personalization-gui to unlock it.

-- If you receive the error, `Key does not match the card's capability` - you likely need to use 2048 bit RSA key sizes.
+- If you receive the error, `Key does not match the card's capability` - you likely need to use 2048 bit RSA key sizes with your Yubikey.

+- If ssh authentication fails - add up to 3 `-v` flags to increase verbosity.

 - If you receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - you probably have ssh-agent running.
 Make sure you replaced ssh-agent with gpg-agent as noted above.